 The case study chosen here is that of 14 May 2010.
-This is during the later phase of the Eyjafjallajökull 10 eruption (14 April - 23 May).
-Although this later phase of the eruption did not have as much impact on the aviation industry, it is very well observed using ground-based instruments (e.g. Pappalardo, 2013), aircraft measurements (e.g. Johnson et al., 2012) and satellites (e.g Francis et al., 2012).
+This is during the later phase of the Eyjafjallajökull eruption (14 April-23 May).
+Although this later phase of the eruption did not have as much impact on the aviation industry, it is very well observed using ground-based instruments (e.g. Pappalardo, 2013), aircraft measurements (e.g. Johnson et al., 2012) and satellites (e.g. Francis et al., 2012).
 Due to the large amount of observational data it is also the focus of several modelling studies (e.g. Grant et al., 2012; Devenish et al., 2012a; Dacre et al., 2013).
-Between the 12 and 14 May, a low pressure system moved across Iceland trans-15 porting ash cyclonically to the North and West of Iceland on 12 May, towards Europe on 13 May and to the West of Iceland on 14 May.
-This followed a period (approximately 7 days) of relatively settled weather dominated by a large area of high pressure in the the North Atlantic.
-The synoptic situation at 0000 UTC 14 May is shown in Figure 1(a).
-Figure 1(b) shows a satellite infrared image taken by the AVHRR at 0613 UTC on the 14 May.
-There are high level clouds ahead of the occluded front located between Ireland and England.
+Between 12 and 14 May, a low-pressure system moved across Iceland transporting ash cyclonically to the north and west of Iceland on 12 May, towards Europe on 13 May and to the west of Iceland on 14 May.
+This followed a period (approximately 7 days) of relatively settled weather dominated by a large area of high pressure in the North Atlantic.
+The synoptic situation at 00:00 UTC on 14 May is shown in Fig. 1a.
+Figure 1b shows a satellite infrared image taken by the AVHRR at 06:13 UTC on 14 May.
+There are high-level clouds ahead of the occluded front located between Ireland and England.
 Behind the front there is low-level stratus cloud.

-Choice of uncertain input parameters
+3 Choice of uncertain input parameters